 Our food systems, community and environment are changing at faster rates than we’ve ever experienced.
-We’re living in a time where the digital world is giving us a sense of speed, efficiency and instant knowledge yet no time to spent time or do the things outside that we want to do.
+We’re living in a time where the digital world is giving us a sense of speed, efficiency and instant knowledge yet no time to spend time or do the things outside that we want to do.
 As we become more embedded with technology, society is changing and we’re in danger of disconnecting with what really matters: the planet, soil, nature, community, family, health and food.

-Greenside Up is helping to bridge that gap with horticulture using organic principles.
-Here’s how she does it by providing social and therapeutic horticultural and environmental education, community garden talks, design and consultation.
+Dee Sewell trading as Greenside Up is helping to bridge that gap with horticulture using organic principles.
+Here’s how she does it by providing social and therapeutic gardening and environmental education, community garden talks, garden design and consultation.